didiervillers/python_programs/README.md

-# python_programs
+# Python programs
-Miscellaneous Python programs
+Miscellaneous Python programs to help new (or old) coders.

+## Numpy